 About this poem

-This poem was included in Best Scottish Poems 2007.
+This poem was included in Best Scottish Poems 2021.
 Best Scottish Poems is an online publication, consisting of 20 poems chosen by a different editor each year, with comments by the editor and poets.
 It provides a personal overview of a year of Scottish poetry.
-The editor in 2007 was Alan Spence.
+The editor for 2021 was Hugh McMillan.